Palestine–Russia relations: Current relations

-In October 2022, during a meeting with Putin in Kazakhstan, Abbas dismissed US role in the Israeli-Palestinian conflict and expressed his desire for Russia to play a more central role as mediator, provoking criticism by Washington.
+In October 2022, during a meeting with Putin in Kazakhstan, Abbas dismissed the US's role in the Israeli–Palestinian conflict and expressed his desire for Russia to play a more central role as mediator, provoking criticism by Washington.
+A senior Palestinian diplomat told Arab News that Russia "is a great country, friendly and supportive of the rights of the Palestinian people, and seriously supportive of its cause."